mohitgupta3/Building-a-Neural-network/README.md

 Error:0.00395876528027
 Error:0.00351012256786
 ```
-LOL, Don't be upset with a lot of 'Error' in the output.
+LOL, Don't be upset with a lot of 'Error' in the output, actually they are losses.
 This code is Explained in _Three_L_NN.ipynb_.
 (NOT ADDED YET)

 Not making this __README.md__ too log to read, lets end this Tutorial here.